hello-nrfcloud/map-backend/features/AddDevice.feature.md

 # Add Device

 > Users can add their own device to the map.
 For that they first need to confirm
 > their email address.
-Than they can add new devices and manage the devices that
+Then they can add new devices and manage the devices that
 > are associated with their email.

 ## Request confirmation token